After $560 million Mega Millions winner, jackpot for Friday, June 7, back at $20 million

 There were two other big winners from Tuesday's drawing.
 Tickets purchased in California and Maryland matched 5 for $1 million prizes.

 What were Mega Millions numbers for Friday, June 7?
-Check back at 11 p.m.
-EST, and we’ll see if there’s a winner or a rollover.
+3-5-12-22-66 and the Mega Ball was 7.
+Megaplier was 4.
+We’ll see if there’s a winner or a rollover.

 Mega Millions tickets start at $2 apiece.
 Below are some frequently asked questions about the game and lottery odds.
 Good luck!

 Mega Millions lottery drawings are at 11 p.m.
 EST Tuesdays and Fridays.
-Check back for Friday, June 7, winning numbers.
+Mega Millions numbers for Friday, June 7, were 3-5-12-22-66 and the Mega Ball was 7.
+Megaplier was 4.

 What were winning Mega Millions numbers for Tuesday, June 4, 2024?
 19-37-40-63-69 and the Mega Ball was 17